CJColemanB/DeviceLoggerV2/README.md

      pip install openpyxl
      ```

-### 1.1 Runming the Application via GitHub Codespaces
+### 1.1 Running the Application via GitHub Codespaces

 1. Ensure all files are in the same directory.
 2. Open your terminal or command prompt in that directory.